NiklasPhabian/dissertation/C2_Software.md

 ![Circular cover](images/C2/circular_cover.png)

 ## PySTARE
-While the C++ base library's API contains a minimum set of methods to perform STARE-based geospatial analysis, we recognize that geospatial analysis is typically performed in an exploratory and ad-hoc manner in more abstract programming languages.
-Using SWIG, we, therefore, created python bindings to a subset of the base libraries' API and exposed and abstracted them in a pythonic API in the PySTARE project [^30]
+While the C++ base library's API contains a minimum set of methods to perform STARE-based geospatial analysis, we recognize that geospatial analysis is often performed in an exploratory and ad-hoc manner in higher-level programming languages.
+Using SWIG, we therefore created Python bindings to a subset of the base libraries' API and exposed them in a Pythonic API in the PySTARE project [^30]

 [^30]: Github: [https://github.com/SpatioTemporal/pystare](https://github.com/SpatioTemporal/pystare); \newline Readthedocs: [https://pystare.readthedocs.io](https://pystare.readthedocs.io/en/latest/).

 Python became a convenient choice since it is commonly used and popular in geospatial analysis.
-Various python libraries exist to read data formats commonly used in the geospatial analysis (e.g., HDF4, HDF5, NetCDF, SQL, CSV, shapefiles, geopackages) and to visualize geospatial data (matplotlib, geopandas).
+Various Python libraries exist to read data formats commonly used in the geospatial analysis (e.g., HDF4, HDF5, NetCDF, SQL, CSV, shapefiles, geopackages) and to visualize geospatial data (matplotlib, geopandas).
 Pystare is intended to be the primary user inter interface to STARE.
 The development, therefore, focuses on complete documentation, tight adherence to PEP style guides, test-driven continuous integration, and a simple path for installation: We provide pre-compiled wheels distributed through PyPi, allowing pystare and all its dependencies to be installed with a single command.

+> Frew note: show a code sample here

 ## STAREMaster and STARE sidecar files
-For the time being, the locations of observations from remote sensing are represented either as geolocated iFOV features, where each observation is associated/mapped with a (WGS84) longitude and latitude, or as gridded and projected fields of observations, in which the grid indices give the location.
-In order to perform STARE-based geospatial analysis on those data, the spatiotemporal index values for each observation or grid cell have to be looked up.
-Since these lookups are transcendental operations (and thus expensive), the indices are intended to be looked up only once and then stored.
+Currently, the locations of remote sensing observations are represented either as geolocated IFOV features, where each observation is associated with an Earth location (usually WGS84 longitude and latitude), or as gridded and projected fields of observations, in which the grid indices can be converted to geolocations.
+In order to perform STARE-based geospatial analysis on these data, the spatiotemporal index values for each observation or grid cell have to be calculated.
+Since these calculations involve expensive transcendental functions, the index values are calculated once and then stored.

-STAREMaster_py[^32] is a library and set of command line interfaces that allow looking up the STARE representation of common remote sensing products and storing those STARE representations into sidecar/companion files [@Gallagher2021a], which are intended to be read together with the data files during the analysis.
+STAREMaster_py[^32] is a library and set of command line tools that allow looking up the STARE representation of common remote sensing products and storing those STARE representations into companion ("sidecar") files [@Gallagher2021a], which are intended to be read together with the data files during the analysis.
 STAREMaster_py is written to be easily extendable to allow ingestion of other products.
 It handles a subset of MODIS, VIIRS, and various microwave products.
-STAREMaster_py further includes convenience utilities to verify the integrity of local granule/sidecar collections to identify, e.g., missing sidecars.
+STAREMaster_py further includes convenience utilities to verify the integrity of local granule+sidecar collections (e.g, to detect missing sidecars.)

 [^32]: Github: [https://github.com/SpatioTemporal/STAREmaster_py](https://github.com/SpatioTemporal/STAREmaster_py)

-During the SID lookup for each observation, the STARE quadfurcation level of each SID is adapted so that the corresponding trixel area matches the extent of each iFOV as closely as possible.
+During the SID lookup for each observation, the STARE quadfurcation level of each SID is adapted so that the corresponding trixel area matches the extent of the observation's IFOV as closely as possible.

 ![The geolocations of a MOD05 granule in blue and their corresponding resolution adapted trixel representations.
 Note the resolution change towards the center of the swath in the northeast direction.](images/C2/modis.png)

 STAREMaster_py can also create sidecar files for gridded products, such as MOD09GA.

+> Frew note: need to define what MOD09GA is, what a tile is, etc.

-Since all granules of the same tile use the same grid, only one sidecar file per grid tile needs to be produced and can be used for all the granules of the same tile.
+Since all granules of the same tile use the same grid, they can share a single sidecar file.

-Besides looking up the SIDs for each observation, STAREMaster_py also computes the set of SIDs that cover the footprint of the granule.
-The extent of the footprint is extracted from the granule's global (g-ring/extent) attributes.
-For granules that do not contain g-ring information, the STARE cover is computed by taking the set of the SIDs of the observation and dissolving/aggregating them.
-Dissolving a set of SIDs means that if a set contains four child nodes of the same parent, the four child nodes get replaced by the parent node.
+Besides looking up the SIDs for each observation, STAREMaster_py also computes the set of SIDs that cover the footprint of the granule (the "STARE cover").
+For granules that do not contain extent information, the STARE cover is computed by dissolving the set of the SIDs of the observations.
+"Dissolving" means that if a set contains four child nodes of the same parent, the four child nodes get replaced by the parent node.

+> Frew note: need some introduction to this code block

 ```bash